 But that really made me think.
 Why was I ashamed of being given such a wonderful compliment?
 Why was I so surprised?
 And it hit me.

 It’s still really hard for me to give myself credit.
 It’s not enough.
 Will it ever be enough?

 I can’t still claim my progress, my growth, my evolving.

 When I make myself think how far I’ve come – I know it.
-I’ve been through so much and I’ve made my move through lots of pain.
-All I know is that I am a Hero.
+I’ve been through so much and I’ve made my move through a lot of pain.
+All I know is that I am a Heroine.

-But it isn’t who I am for real.
+But it’s not who I am for real.

 So I am on the process of becoming more and more aware of what’s going on in my head.
 I can also feel feelings in my body better now and know that if something makes me feel tense and contracting, it couldn’t be possibly good for me.
 Or it just stirs something deeper in me that needs to be looked at closely.

 It is a great process of self-discovery and awareness – learning about myself on a deep level.
 And how absurd it is that we don’t know ourselves at all!
 The more we learn, the more we realise we’re quite wrong in our ideas and concepts about ourselves.